dmd-program/dmd-100/README.md

 * Graeme Sullivan, Director of the Penn State School of Visual Arts, for the inspiring conversations, book recommendations, and unwavering moral support;
 * Linda Collins for proofreading over 200 pages.

+## License

+This book is licensed as [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+Some content is taken from other sources and cited.
+However, this work is always a working draft and presented as is.

 ## Contributing